srl-labs/containerlab/docs/community.md

 This section logs the most notable blogs, streams, and and demos delivered by containerlab users worldwide.

+### Containerlab-based DDOS testbed
+<small>:material-text: [Blog](https://blog.sflow.com/2022/03/containerlab-ddos-testbed.html) by [Peter Phaal](https://twitter.com/sFlow) · :material-calendar: 2022-03-16</small>

+Real-time telemetry from a 5 stage Clos fabric describes lightweight emulation of realistic data center switch topologies using Containerlab.
+This article extends the testbed to experiment with distributed denial of service (DDoS) detection and mitigation techniques described in Real-time DDoS mitigation using BGP RTBH and FlowSpec.

+### Multi-vendor EVPN VXLAN setup with Containerlab
+<small>:material-text: [Blog](https://www.theasciiconstruct.com/post/multivendor-evpn-vxlan-l2-overlay/) by [@aninchat](https://twitter.com/aninchat) · :material-calendar: 2022-03-12</small>

+In this post, we deploy a multivendor EVPN L2 overlay fabric, with BGP in the underlay as well.
+The entire fabric deployment is automated with Ansible, and Containerlab is used to define and deploy the actual topology.

+### Network Simulation Tools and Containerlab
+<small>:material-text: [Blog](https://juliopdx.com/2022/02/13/network-simulation-tools-and-containerlab/) by [@JulioPDX](https://twitter.com/Julio_PDX) · :material-calendar: 2022-02-13</small>

+I’ve been progressing through a series of technical books, some of which I’ve shared on other blogs.
+A few of them focus on BGP.
+BGP being so broad, I decided to create a challenge lab.
+Creating the challenge/troubleshooting labs has really made more concepts stick.
+I’m trying to use the principle of teaching someone to make the learning last.
+These have been incredibly fun to create and the community interaction has been amazing.
+One brave soul(Jeroen van Bemmel) shared his solution.
+I was fascinated on his solution and how he created his topology with Containerlab and net-sim tools.

+### Juniper vQFX and containerlab
+<small>:material-text: [Blog](https://www.theasciiconstruct.com/post/junos-vqfx-containerlab/) by [@aninchat](https://twitter.com/aninchat) · :material-calendar: 2022-02-06</small>

+In this post, we look at how Containerlab can be used to quickly spin up vQFX topologies for network validation and testing.
+We’ll walk through the entire process - how to build docker images from vQFX images, what happens behind the scenes when bringing these containers up and how to build/verify your topology.

 ### Multipoint Redistribution and SR Linux
 <small>:material-text: [Blog](https://juliopdx.com/2022/01/22/multipoint-redistribution-and-sr-linux/) by [@JulioPDX](https://twitter.com/Julio_PDX) · :material-calendar: 2022-01-22</small>